As you get older, you may notice changes in your vision.

 Some symptoms of glaucoma are:

-- Inability to see out of the corner of your eye when you are looking straight ahead.
+- Not being able to see out of the corner of your eye when you are looking straight ahead

 Your doctor can give you medication to keep glaucoma from getting worse.

 Cataracts can be treated with prescription glasses or surgery.

 - Light may seem too bright and hurt your eyes

 If you are having trouble seeing, talk to your doctor.

 - Objects look blurry